dkwgit/IntroToDevopsInAWS/README.md

 ## Cleanup

+### What needs clean up

 - Delete your CloudFormation stack when done
 - Delete any S3 buckets you do not want to keep that were not under CloudFormation control

+### How to clean up

+This should really be done in scripts!!
+Delete the CloudFormation template via script.
+What aws cli command is this?
+Delete extraneous S3 buckets via script.
+What command?

 ## Notes